 - 1.1 This report sets out proposed changes to the Authority's Financial Procedures and Financial Regulations arising from a review of these documents undertaken by the Head of Business Services and the Head of Governance.
-This review has been supported by the Authority's Section 151Officer and Monitoring Officer and legal services officers from West Sussex County Council. - 1.2 The proposed changes to the financial regulations and financial procedures have been considered by the Policy and Resources Committee as the Committee terms of reference include recommending any material and/or substantial changes to these documents to the Authority for approval.
-The Committee resolved to recommend the changes to the Authority for approval - 1.3 Officers are currently undertaking a further review of the authority's governance arrangements, the outcomes of which will be reported to the Policy & Resources Committee prior to submission to the NPA for approval.
-The changes proposed in this report clarify the position arising from the 2017 Governance review.
-Further changes may be required depending upon the outcome of the current review.
+This review has been supported by the Authority's Section 1510fficer and Monitoring Officer. - 1.2 The proposed changes to the financial regulations and financial procedures have been considered by the Policy and Resources Committee as the Committee's terms of reference include recommending any material and/or substantial changes to these documents to the Authority for approval.
+The Committee resolved to recommend the changes to the Authority for approval.
+However, it should be noted that, since the Committee's meeting on 27 February 2020, further developments have meant that it is no longer proposed to include non-material capital virement and variation powers within the Committee's remit and therefore these proposed revisions have been removed from the Financial Procedures.
+A few further minor amendments have been made to ensure clarity and consistency between the documents. - 1.3 The changes proposed in this report clarify the position arising from the 2017 Governance review.
+Further changes may be required if further changes are made to the Authority's governance arrangements.